Acute pancreatitis is rare during pregnancy. The reported incidence varies from 1/1000 to 1/4000 pregnancies.1

 All patients with acute pancreatitis should undergo an abdominal ultrasound to identify gallstone disease as the etiology.
 In cases of a normal ultrasound and no history of alcohol abuse, a serum triglyceride level should be obtained and considered the cause of pancreatitis if more than 1000 mg/dL.8

-Once the diagnosis is established, the clinician should attempt to classify the disease as mild ...
+Once the diagnosis is established, the clinician should attempt to classify the disease ...